In this 4-part seminar, explore the history and techniques of Japanese suminagashi and Turkish ebru marbling.

 Syllabus at a Glance

-This course includes four total sessions, each lasting two hours on four consecutive Tuesdays beginning August 2.
+This course includes four total sessions, each lasting 1.5 hours on four consecutive Mondays beginning November 20.

 Outside of class, students will be expected to spend between 30 minutes and 1.5 hours each week continuing to practice techniques learned in class or preparing materials for the next session.